artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 We've been using GraphQL [since mid-2015][init] and we've also used it with Relay for the past two years, this has meant we have quite a few interesting edge cases in our use of the GraphQL.
-We got in touch with [Mikhail Novikov][mn] and he contracted to help us with most of these issues and I'd strongly recommend doing the same (with any OSS dependency, but that's, like, just my opinion man) we got really far.
+We got in touch with [Mikhail Novikov][mn] and he contracted to help us with most of these issues and I'd strongly recommend doing the same (with any OSS dependency, but that's, like, just my opinion man.)

 GraphQL Stitching solves the problem of API consolidation in a really well thought out abstraction, and I consider it one of the most interesting avenues of exploration into what GraphQL will be in the future (see [Is GraphQL The